Overv/VulkanTutorial/09_Generating_Mipmaps.md

 }
 ```

 We're going to make several transitions, so we'll reuse this `VkImageMemoryBarrier`.
+The fields set above will remain the same for all barriers. `subresourceRange.miplevel`, `oldLayout`, `newLayout`, `srcAccessMask`, and `dstAccessMask` will be changed for each transition.

 ```c++
 int32_t mipWidth = texWidth;